-A hallmark of our graduate training includes deep training in social theory and sociological research methods (both qualitative and quantitative), an overarching focus on issues of social change and inequality, sustained personal interaction between faculty and students, and substantive in-depth graduate training in three specific specialty areas:
+A hallmark of our graduate training includes deep training in social theory and sociological research methods (both qualitative and quantitative), an overarching focus on issues of social change and inequality, sustained personal interaction between faculty and students, and substantive in-depth graduate training in three specific specialty areas.

-Environment and Community
+Environment and Community Social Inequality

 Master's of Science (M.S)This degree is focused on foundation courses in sociological theory, research methods and statistics, and a set of electives consistent with a student's career goals.
 The program requires a minimum of 30 credit hours, at least half of which are taken in Sociology.
 Successful defense of a research-based master's thesis is required for graduation.

-The Sociology PhD degree is available to students who have already completed a master's degree in sociology or a related field, and also on a selective basis to highly qualified students with a strong sociology background who have completed the bachelor's degree.
-All doctoral students take general coursework in sociological methods and seminars in theory & research in inequality and social change.
-Doctoral students take a single written comprehensive exam in one of the three established department specialty areas: Demography, Environment & Community, or Social Inequality.
-Graduation requires 48-51 credits of post-master's coursework or 69 credits of post-bachelor's degree coursework (up to 24 of which can be dissertation credits) and successful defense of a research-based doctoral dissertation.
+Doctor of Philosophy (Ph.D.)The Ph.D. is available to students who have already completed a master's degree in sociology or a related field.
+Doctoral students take general coursework in sociological methods and seminars in theory & research in inequality and social change.
+A single written comprehensive exam is required in one of the three department specialty areas.
+Graduation requires 48-51 credits of post-master's coursework (up to 24 of which can be dissertation credits) and successful defense of a research-based doctoral dissertation.